collaborativeinternet/collaborativeinternet.github.io/index.md

 Find "your people" hacking the future at our weekly digital unconference.

 ### Upcoming Meetups
-Tuesday, September 17th, 2013
+Tuesday, October 15th, 2013
 7:00 PM PST - 11:00 PM PST
 Got an idea for a session?
-Propose it in our [Google Coordination Doc](https://docs.google.com/spreadsheet/ccc?key=0Aqe_OvhjNeDPdGJTTm5jTHRtS2FNU253dGp5RVdScXc&usp=sharing).
+Propose it in our [Google Coordination Doc](https://docs.google.com/spreadsheet/ccc?key=0Aqe_OvhjNeDPdHdOMkFDeDJvTE9FRmlSSk5xcTVLZWc&usp=sharing).

-Tuesday, October 1st, 2013
+Tuesday, October 29th, 2013
 7:00 PM PST - 11:00 PM PST
 Got an idea for a session?
-Propose it in our [Google Coordination Doc](https://docs.google.com/spreadsheet/ccc?key=0Aqe_OvhjNeDPdE1oWS1uQVNoUUtNdURieGhTMUdyYlE&usp=sharing).
+Propose it in our [Google Coordination Doc](https://docs.google.com/spreadsheet/ccc?key=0Aqe_OvhjNeDPdFZHSzB0NlJ1TVpWWmdVOVdMR0FvVGc&usp=sharing).